PardotPro Lara Black collaborated on this blog.

 How do you know if you have a duplicate problem?

-First, check both Pardot and Salesforce to see if you have a duplicate problem.
+First, check both Account Engagement and Salesforce to see if you have a duplicate problem.

-In Pardot, go to the Prospect tab and filter for All Mailable Prospects.
+In Account Engagement, go to the Prospect tab and filter for All Mailable Prospects.
 Export to a spreadsheet.
 Highlight the email address column and choose to Remove Duplicates at the top of the Excel navigation bar.
-This process is a quick way to see how many duplicates you have in Pardot only.
+This process is a quick way to see how many duplicates you have in Account Engagement only.

 Salesforce